Key Payment and Service Information

 No liability for unauthorised use of an account

 - While we are not generally liable for a User’s access to, and use of the Service, we will not hold our Users liable for any unauthorised use of their account by any third person, provided that we are satisfied that the User has not acted deliberately so as to enable any third person to gain access to their user ID and/or password

 Withdrawing funds (redeeming electronic money)

 - A User with an account that has a credit balance may instruct us at any time to withdraw funds from their account.
 By doing so, a User can redeem all or part of the electronic money represented by that balance to their registered bank account or if applicable, credit card.

-- Under normal circumstances, we will complete the withdrawal from a User’s account as soon as the payment schemes available to PayPal allow (which can be within the next business day) following the completion of any checks that are reasonably required by us to prevent money laundering, fraud or to confirm the identity of the User
+- Under normal circumstances, we will complete the withdrawal from a User’s account within 1 business day following the completion of any checks that are reasonably required by us to prevent money laundering, fraud or to confirm the identity of the User

 - There is no fee for sending money via the Service (except if a currency conversion is required, or the payment is sent via our MassPay service or if a sender wishes to pay the fee for sending a “person to person” payment)